This is one of the many reasons why Fraser Island is a UNESCO World Heritage Site.

 It is also known as the Valley of the Giants – as this is where you will see the two largest trees on the Island – the Giant Satinay and the Giant Tallowwood, in this untouched rainforest.

-Not only is there lots to see and explore, it is a sacred place where you can actually feel just how special and unique it is.
+Not only is there lots to see and explore, but it is also a sacred place where you can actually feel just how special and unique it is.

 Feel the moisture on your skin from the cool damp air flowing along the creek and through the trees.